liferay/liferay-docs/develop/tutorials/articles/mobile-sdk/03-invoking-liferay-services-in-your-android-app.markdown

 You may want to set the ascending property for a comparator.
 Unfortunately, as of Liferay 6.2, most Liferay `OrderByComparator` implementations don't have a setter for this property and it isn't possible to set from the Mobile SDK.
-Future portal versions will address this.
+Future portal versions may address this.
 However, you may have a custom `OrderByComparator` that has a setter for ascending.
 In this case, you can use the following code: